Paint-Thanapat/Paint-Thanapat/README.md

-### Hello World!
-It's me!
-Painting But Coding
+### Hello, World!
+It's me, Painting But Coding!

-I'm Unity Game Developer / Game Programmer
+I'm a Unity Game Developer and Game Programmer.
+You can just call me Paint.
+I'm friendly and don't bite, xD.
+I'm interested in developing 3D, VR, or multiplayer games.

-You can call me just Paint.
-I'm friendly, not bite xD.
+Please feel free to ask if you need any help or have any questions about game development.
+I'm here to assist and support you in any way I can.

 My showreel video is [HERE!](https://www.youtube.com/watch?v=_oCcA9vUefs)

 ----
-### Education EDUCATION
+### EDUCATION

 2019 - 2022 | Bachelor of Technology Program in Computer Game Multimedia at Rangsit University.

 ----
-### Work Experience WORK EXPERIENCE
+### WORK EXPERIENCE

 Jun - Dec 2022 | Game Programmer (Intern) at RingZero Game Studio.
 - Experimental Wave Function Collapse and Marching Cubes algorithm / Create Game Prototype / Create Particle Effect using Unity Particle System
 ----
-### Projects & Events PROJECTS & EVENTS
+### PROJECTS & EVENTS

 #### 2023
 - Personal Project